javidjamae/data-science/masters-prep/intro-to-machine-learning/types-of-problems-and-learning-in-ml.md

 ### Federated Learning
    - **Definition**: Training models across decentralized devices or servers holding local data samples, without exchanging them.
    - **Usage**: Preserving privacy and reducing the need for transferring large amounts of data.

+# Models

+## Characteristics of a Model:

+1. **Parameters**: A model has adjustable parameters that are trained using a learning algorithm.
+For instance, in linear regression, the parameters are the slope and intercept.

+2. **Function**: It embodies a mathematical function that performs mapping from input to output.
+For instance, logistic regression uses a logistic function to map input features to an output between 0 and 1.

+3. **Scope**: A model has a defined scope within which it makes predictions.
+It can be as simple as a single-variable linear equation or as complex as a deep neural network trained to recognize human speech.

+4. **Data-Driven**: A model's effectiveness is evaluated based on how well it performs on unseen data, making it inherently empirical.

+5. **Interpretable or Black-Box**: Some models like decision trees are interpretable because you can see the decision-making process.
+Others like neural networks are often considered "black boxes" because their decision-making process is not easily understandable.

+6. **Generalization**: A key goal is for the model to generalize well from the training data to new, unseen data.

+7. **Objective Function**: Models often have an associated objective function that the learning algorithm tries to optimize.
+For example, minimizing the mean squared error in regression models.

+## Identifying a Model

+1. **Input-Output Mapping**: If it takes input features and maps them to an output, it's a model.

+2. **Trainability**: If its parameters can be adjusted based on data to improve its predictive performance, it's a model.

+3. **Evaluation**: If its performance can be measured using specific metrics (like accuracy, precision, recall, etc.), it's a model.

+4. **Algorithmic Basis**: If it employs a mathematical or algorithmic basis for making predictions or decisions, it's likely a model.

+5. **Context**: If it's described within the framework of solving a specific problem through learning from data, it's a model.

+## Blueprint vs Instance

+In machine learning, the term "model" can refer to different concepts depending on the context.
+The term "model" can refer to both an "instance" and a "blueprint," depending on the context in which it's used.

+In many discussions, people shift between these two meanings of "model" based on context.
+When they're talking about the general process or algorithm, they mean the blueprint.
+When discussing the results of a training process, they're referring to the specific "instance".

+> Note: The terms blueprint and instance are not common ML vernacular, I'm just using them to explain the idea of these separate contexts.

+### Model as a Blueprint

+- **Algorithmic Framework**: When you say "linear regression model" or "neural network model," you are often referring to the general algorithmic structure.
+This is the blueprint that describes how input data should be transformed into output but does not specify the exact transformations until trained.

+- **Model Architecture**: Describes the layout or topology of the model.
+For example, in a neural network, the architecture specifies the number of layers, types of layers (convolutional, recurrent, etc.), and how they are connected.

+- **Model Family**: Refers to a general class of models that share a common structure but have different parameters.
+Examples include "linear regression models" or "decision trees."

+- **Hyperparameters**: At the blueprint level, you may define hyperparameters that shape the structure of the model but are not learned from the data.

+- **Untuned**: At this stage, the model is essentially an abstract concept awaiting instantiation through training.

+### Model as an Instance

+- **Trained Model**: Once you train a model on data, you populate its blueprint with specific parameters.
+This "trained model" is an instance of the general algorithmic framework, fine-tuned for a specific task.

+- **Model Parameters**: These include specific coefficients in a linear regression model, weights in a neural network, or splits in a decision tree that have been learned from the data.

+- **Data-Specific**: This instance works well for the data it was trained on and, hopefully, for similar unseen data.

+- **Evaluatable**: An instantiated model can be evaluated using metrics like accuracy or mean squared error to quantify how well it performs its intended task.